athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Blue Viper (Level 16).md

     desc: "  When Blue Viper successfully Strikes an [[Conditions/Off-Guard|Off-Guard]] creature with a poisoned weapon or exposes an off-guard creature to an inhaled poison, the creature takes a -2 circumstance penalty to its initial save against that poison."

   - name: "Poison Spray"
-    desc: "`pf2:1`  **Requirements** Blue Viper is holding a contact or injury poison.\n* * *\n\n**Effect** Blue Viper swigs the poison and sprays it out of his mouth, affecting a 15-foot cone.
+    desc: "`pf2:1`  **Requirements** Blue Viper is holding a contact or injury poison.\n* * *\n\n**Effect** Blue Viper swigs the poison and sprays it out of his mouth, affecting a @Template[cone|distance:15].
 Blue Viper isn't exposed to the poison.
 All creatures in the cone are immediately exposed to the poison and each creature must attempt a Fortitude save against the poison."

   - name: "Potent Poisoner"
     desc: "  Blue Viper's infused poisons have a DC of 37."